Social Hacking

 The first edition of the Social Hackathon Umbria – #SHU2016 – was promoted at the final event of the project Generation0101, and it immediately demonstrated to have a positive and sustainable impact on all actors involved in the process of co-creating digital solutions to societal challenges.

-The initiative has been implemented in the last four years involving an increasing number of participants (from 80 in 2016 to more than 160 in 2019 until more than 200 in 2022) who have benefited from various training, capacity building, and networking activities carried out over a period of 3-4 months.
+The initiative has been implemented in the last eight years involving an increasing number of participants (from 80 in 2016 to more than 360 in 2023) who have benefited from various training, capacity building, and networking activities carried out over a period of 3-4 months.

 Stories and figures from #SHU

-The past five editions of the Umbria Social Hackathon have focused on:
+The past editions of the Social Hackathon Umbria

 Thanks to Social Hackaton Umbria we involved: